Find out more & book online at 3btraining.com

 Things to include in a scaffold inspection report are the following key elements:

-This comprehensive approach ensures that scaffolding is maintained in a safe condition and that any risks are promptly addressed.
+This essential approach makes sure that scaffolding is maintained in a safe condition and that any risks are promptly addressed.

 Safe scaffolding is a shared responsibility.
 Each stakeholder, from employers and designers to workers and inspectors, plays a role.
 Collectively these multiple parties are responsible for safe scaffolding:

-Employers are ultimately responsible for providing a safe working environment, including ensuring scaffolding is safe and properly maintained.
+Employers are ultimately responsible for providing a safe workplace, including ensuring scaffolding is safe and properly maintained.

 As well as this they are responsible for ensuring all employees are fully trained to be competent within their role.
 For scaffolding, this will mean having the knowledge to correctly inspect and assess scaffold structures.